CobbTyler18/elive-user-guide/Readme.md

 Ubuntu builds on the foundations of Debian's architecture and infrastructure but there are important differences such as, Ubuntu has its own user interface, a separate developer community and different release process.
 Debian is the rock upon which Ubuntu is built.
 It is a volunteer project that has developed and maintained a GNV/Linux Operating System of the same name over a decade.
 Since its launch, the Debian project has grown to comprise more than 1,000 members with official developers status, alongside many more volunteers and contributors.
 Debian is a free operating system.
 An operating system is the set of basic programs and utilities that make your computer run.
-At the core of operating system is a Kernel.
+At the core of the operating system is a Kernel.
 The Kernel is the most fundamental program on the computer and does all the basic housekeeping and lets you start other programs.
 Debian system use Linux Kernel or the BSD Kernel.
 Today Debian encompasses over 20,000 packages of free open source applications and documentation.

 **About Ubuntu**